Free Software Webmail Systems

 Some of these services are gratis, but that's a separate issue.
 Recall that "free software" refers to freedom, not price.

-- Fastmail: Sign up, sign in, and webmail all work smoothly.
-This is a paid service with a 60-day free trial.
+- FastMail: Sign up, sign in, and webmail all work smoothly.
+This is a paid service with a 60-day free trial. - UPDATE: was notified that this is not the case.